Escape-Technologies/awesome-graphql-security/README.md

 - [Postman](https://www.postman.com/) - Postman is an API platform for developers to design, build, test and iterate their APIs.
 - [Insomnia](https://insomnia.rest/) - Design and test GraphQL APIs with ease.
-- [Altair](https://altairgraphql.dev/) - Altair GraphQL Client helps you debug GraphQL queries and implementations.
+- [Altair](https://altairgraphql.dev/) - GraphQL Client helps you debug GraphQL queries and implementations.
 Also distributed as a Browser Extension.
+- [Hoppscotch](https://github.com/hoppscotch/hoppscotch) - Online REST and GraphQL client

 ### Self-Discovery